paulharter/fam/README.md

 ###ReferenceFrom Fields

 ReferenceFrom fields are quite different and they have no representation within the json document.
 Instead they use the automatically created design documents to find a collection of documents with the associated ReferenceTo field.
 So ReferenceFrom fields only work with as existing ReferenceTo Field.
-They are defined with the namespace and the class that the reference is from and the name of the ReferenceTo field in that class.
+They are defined with the namespace and the type that the reference is from and the name of the ReferenceTo field in that type.

 ```python